lacinoire/master-thesis/docs/what-can-we-extract.md

 # Possibilities and Limitations of Text Extraction with our Tool

+_Most links go inside of the private respository, please ask if you want access. 😃_

 _To try this yourself checkout the [build instructions](pbe-extraction-buildlogs/Readme.md)._

 This document presents examples of the information or substrings our tool can and cannot extract from buildlogs.